What are the best places to buy rental property in California?

 Want help?

 I was a total newbie when I started real estate investing.
-Now, I live a life of financial freedom with a million-dollar portfolio and teach my students to do the same.
+Since then, I’ve built a seven-figure portfolio and retired from my day job as a pharmacist.

 Read more: